Grammarify-team/Grammarify-Server/README.md

 ### **Parse File**
   ----
-  Parse file image or pdf to Server Storage
+  Parse file image or pdf to text and check grammar.

 * **URL**